 Cost of capital is unique in that it is not separately identifiable (additional steps are required to determine the value of cost of capital).
-To calculate Cost of Capital; first, we determine our Total Allowable Revenue as calculated under the Default Price Path regulatory regime.
+To calculate Cost of Capital; first, we determine our Total Allowable Revenue as calculated under the Default Price Path regulatory regime (or lower target as specified by our Board).
 This is effectively the total return on assets we are allowed to earn as defined by the Commerce Commission (the Regulator).
 Secondly, we subtract the costs already identified (transmission, operations and maintenance, administration and depreciation) with the difference being our Cost of Capital.